Fruup/app-preview/README.md

 ## TODO

-- [ ] quickly spin up/down projects from git repos
+- [ ] Quickly spin up/down projects from git repos
+- [x] GitHub integration
   - [x] support for private repos
+  - [x] Preview deployments from PRs
+- [x] 1Password integration

 - Check if infra config has changed.
 If not, we can just pull and recreate containers.